Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 6. Planned product
 7. Quality control

-### Milestone one: Functional Specifications
+### Milestone one: Specifications and reading
 **Start Date:** 2023-04-06
 **Deliverables:**
-1. Submitting a Research proposal to Protocol Labs in parallel to this RFP
+1. Submitting a Research proposal to Regen in parallel to this RFP-X while reading
-2. Presentation on state of affairs and shared with community partners and date set for sense making
+2. Research on state of affairs and shared with community partners and date set for sense making
 3. Presentation on the state of affairs and Public sense making session in 'consortium' format
-4. Working with Implementation partners to align on functional specifications
+4. Working with implementation partners to align on functional specifications
 5. Public presentation of engineering documentation to Regen Community and Network Goods team
-6. Submission is made to the network via an on chain vote with two weeks deliberation time
+6. Signalling proposal is made to the network via an on chain mechanisms
 7. Proposal passes or fails based on validator determinations

 **Budget:**